Multisets of finite intervals and a universal category of poset representations: A universal category of poset representations

 The lemma implies that the category $P_*$ is \emph{preadditive}, so enriched over the category $\Ab$ of abelian groups.
 For such categories we consider functors that are additive.
 Recall that a functor $F$ is \emph{additive} if for any pair of objects $x,y$ the induced map is a group homomorphism.

 Let $\Mod P_*$ denote the category of additive functors $P_*^\op\to\Ab$ into the category of abelian groups.
 For a pair of objects $F,G$ in $\Mod P_*$ we write $\Hom_{P_*}(F,G)$ for the set of morphisms $F\to G$ which are given by the natural transformations.
-The Yoneda embedding provides the \emph{free cocompletion} of $P_*$, so the universal functor from $P_*$ to a cocomplete category.
+The Yoneda embedding provides the \emph{free cocompletion} of $P_*$, so the universal additive functor from $P_*$ to an $\Ab$-enriched cocomplete category.
 Corestricting to the full subcategory of finitely presented functors yields the \emph{finite cocompletion}

 Thus $\mod P_*$ is obtained from $P_*$ by adding finite coproducts and cokernels, keeping in mind that any finite colimit in an additive category can be written as the cokernel of a morphism between finite coproducts.